 If the landlord has taken any deductions from the deposit, then the landlord must also include a written itemized list when returning this deposit.
 This list must include the exact deductions that have been taken and the dollar amount for each deduction.

+The Maryland state government identifies specific rights in §§ 8-208.1, 8-208.2 of the State Code.
 It is not uncommon for landlords and tenant to have conflict.
-For this very reason, Maryland has a law which protects tenants in case a landlord tries to retaliate against the tenant.
+For this very reason, Maryland has a law which protects tenants in case a landlord tries to retaliate against them.

 The following are common reasons that a landlord may retaliate against a tenant: